Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 Creating Balance Without Overthinking It

 The difference between styled and cluttered comes down to restraint and purpose.
 Every item on your coffee table should either serve a function or bring genuine visual pleasure.
+Period.

 Vary heights intentionally.
 Stack books to lift smaller objects.
 Mix tall vases with low bowls.
-Flat surfaces become more interesting when elements rise and fall across them.
+Flat surfaces become way more interesting when elements rise and fall across them.

 Connect to your room’s story.
-The items on your coffee table should feel like they belong in your specific space, not like they could live anywhere.
+The items on your coffee table should feel like they belong in YOUR specific space, not like they could live anywhere.
 Personal objects, colors that echo your room’s palette, and textures that complement your other furniture create cohesion.

 Leave a Reply